-Policies from the District Local Plan Policies to be replaced by Local Plan Policies
+Policies from the District Plan, to be replaced by Stevenage Borough Local Plan Policies

-The schedule below is taken from our adopted Local Development Scheme and indicates how, where and when [if at all] policies contained within the saved Stevenage District Plan Second Review (2004) will be replaced.
+The schedule below indicates how, where and when [if at all] policies contained within the saved Stevenage District Plan Second Review (2004) will be replaced.
 Those policies which were not saved by the Secretary of State in December 2007 do not appear in the schedule.